History of the Breed There are varying yarns of the history of this wonderful breed. The

 Volunteers.

-through puppy-hood, obtaining an adult dog through rescue is a wonderful
+want to go through puppy-hood, obtaining an adult dog through rescue is a

 The mission of rescue is to